 Neutral (no Negative or Positive Impact): 14%

-50% of our survey takers saw ranking boosts during the Google January 2020 Core Update.
-Most of them were negatively impacted by previous core updates like June 2019 Core Update or Sept.
-2019 Core Update.
+50% of our survey takers saw ranking boosts during the Google January Core Update.
+Most of them were negatively impacted by previous core updates like the June Core Update or the Sept.
+Core Update.
 The majority of them have improved their website content and user-experience (UI, Pagespeed, etc.).
-Only a few webmasters said that they focused on high-quality link building before January update and saw a boost.
+Only a few webmasters said that they focused on high-quality link building before the January update and saw a boost.

 The majority of the people who have noticed a negative impact on their rankings were also negatively hit by previous (one or more) Google Core Updates like Google June Update, Sept.
 Update, and Oct.
 Update.
 Some webmasters have not changed anything on their websites.
 But others have tried everything like publishing long-form detailed content, cleaning up their link profiles, technical issues, etc. But I still have noticed ranking drops.

-I didn’t focus much to find the most impacted niches, locations, and other similar insights because it was a core update and has affected all niches, locations, etc.
+I didn’t focus much on finding the most impacted niches, locations, and other similar insights because it was a core update and has affected all niches, locations, etc.

 Note: I’m not covering the Impact of the Google Featured Snippet Deduplication Update.